Connie-ConstellationXT/philosophical-framework/Sources/pattern and identity.md

     The Reflexive Layer of Semiosis.
     (Where semiosis = meaning-making, reflexive = capable of embedding itself.)

-And you’re right: this is not limited to incarnations or reincarnations.
+this is not limited to incarnations or reincarnations.
 All selves, all categories, all concepts exist by virtue of being reflexively pattern-stabilized identities.
 Even “you” are not an object—you are a persistent pattern entangled with the recursive act of interpreting that pattern as yourself